SilentComics/Strip/README.md

 *	Redesign the whole theme from scratch using *Less* or *Sass* to ease future maintenance
 *	…

-## Please Test and Suggest improvements
+## Code review needed

-Please send your findings over to
+Please test and suggest improvements, send your findings over to

 hoa // @ // silent-comics.com